lnstuder/ttype/README.md

 ## Usage

-Open the terminal, run `ttype` and start typing.
+Open the terminal, run `ttype-app` and start typing.
 Press `Esc` to quit.